destination-earth-digital-twins/deode_spatial_verif/README.md

 -   format.
 Name and extension of the files to be used as predictions for spatial verification.

     -   **filepaths**. \[list\].
 List with the different directories where the experiments are located.
-It is IMPORTANT that, even if there is only one directory, the path is preceded by a \",\".
 If the path contains the name of the experiment, you can replace this name by \"%exp\".
 The use of several paths makes it possible to use, for the same experiment, high resolution simulations that have been generated with different domains.

     -   **filename**. \[str\].
 Name of the experiment file with extension, if any.
 It must contain the required characters to indicate the date format used by datetime.
 The lead time must be indicated as "%L", with as many L's as digits.